 The Network Customer shall provide the Transmission Provider with as much advance notice as reasonably practicable of the designation of new Network Load that will be added to its Transmission System.
 A designation of new Network Load must be made through a modification of service pursuant to a new Application.
 The Transmission Provider will use due diligence to install any transmission facilities required to interconnect a new Network Load designated by the Network Customer.
-The costs of new facilities required to interconnect a new Network Load shall be determined in accordance with the procedures provided in Section 32.4 and shall be charged to the Network Customer as provided for in the rates determined pursuant to Section 7 of the Northwest Power Actin accordance with Commission policies.
+The costs of new facilities required to interconnect a new Network Load shall be determined in accordance with the procedures provided in Section 32.4 and shall be charged to the Network Customer in accordance with Commission policies.